What Breed Of Bunny Do I Have

 Main Subheading: The Basics of Rabbit Breed Identification

 Identifying your rabbit's breed might seem daunting at first, but by focusing on key physical characteristics, you can narrow down the possibilities and make an educated guess.
 Rabbit breeds are typically categorized by size, coat type, ear carriage, and color patterns.
-Each of these factors plays a crucial role in the identification process.
+Each of these factors makes a real difference in the identification process Small thing, real impact.
+But it adds up..

 Before diving into specific breeds, it's helpful to understand the general standards used to classify rabbits.
 These standards are often maintained by organizations like the American Rabbit Breeders Association (ARBA) and the British Rabbit Council (BRC).
 These organizations recognize dozens of distinct breeds, each with its own set of characteristics.
 Recognizing these characteristics will serve as a useful guide in determining the breed of your fluffy companion.